Vote for 2023's Best of North Carolina and support your favorite local businesses and travel destinations!

 I want to first give props to Brown Mountain Bottleworks for making a nice cold brew coffee.
 However, their claim to fame is a nice selection of regional (and beyond) beers on tap.

-They also offer an extensive wine list, including reds, whites, sparkling, and Rose.
-And also, you can order various munchies (hummus, jerky, etc.) because it’s impossible to indulge without a snack or two.
+They also offer an extensive wine list, including reds, whites, sparkling, and roses.
+Also, you can order various munchies (hummus, jerky, etc.) because indulging without a snack or two is impossible.

 Read More: 25 Wonderful Wineries Near Asheville (Vineyards Within 2 Hours)